se7enxweb/TagsBundle/doc/INSTALL.md

 PostgreSQL variant of the above schema file is also available at `vendor/netgen/tagsbundle/bundle/Resources/sql/postgresql/schema.sql`

-Note: Netgen Tags supports Ibexa Platform schema builder, making it possible to automatically install its database tables when installing clean/demo data of Ibexa Platform.
+Note: Netgen Tags supports Ibexa schema builder, making it possible to automatically install its database tables when installing clean/demo data of Ibexa.
 In that case, there's no need to install the tables manually.

 ### Update Anonymous Role permissions